 When creating permissions, some important things to keep in mind are the roles and responsibilities of your users.
 Are they simply looking to find and download images to use in other projects, or are they asset creators who need to upload on a regular basis.
 You will also want to think about different regions, departments, or clients depending on your business.

 In order to set permissions, you will need your folder structure to be in place as permissions are based on the folders.
 In Image Relay there are three types of permissions levels which you can then customize.
 All plans come with Basic and Total Admin.
-The Enterprise edition comes with Limited Admin, which can also be added to a plan.
+The Limited Admin, or Contributor role, can also be added to a plan.